By Nancy · Last updated: July 26, 2026

 Tiered Subscription Models

-Offering multiple tiers allows consumers to choose plans that best fit their viewing habits and budget.
-This approach is expected to become more prevalent by 2026.
+Providing various tiers enables consumers to select plans that align with their viewing preferences and budget.
+This method is projected to gain traction by 2026.

 À La Carte Channel Selection Options

-À la carte channel selection is gaining popularity as it allows viewers to customize their viewing experience without being locked into expensive bundles.
+À la carte channel selection is becoming more favored as it permits viewers to tailor their viewing experience without being tied to costly bundles.

 Bundling Services and Value Propositions